il8677/secchat/README.md

 The "from" field is filled out by the server, not the client.

 #### who
 The message contains a string with a list of all users.
-The string is only populated when sending server->client, since the other direction is a request.
+The string is only populated when sending from server->client, since the other direction is a request.

 #### login / register
 The message contains a username and hashed password.
 The registration additionally contains the certificate and private key (see: additional data)